raspberrypilearning/321-make-mentor-guide/en/step_8.md

 Once your budding makers have created something they're proud of, why not enter it in the Coolest Projects Global showcase?

-All levels of skill and experience are encouraged, even if you’ve never made anything before in your life!
-If you’re looking for some inspiration, take a look at the [showcase gallery for 2022](http://rpf.io/showcase22){:target="_blank"}, and go to the [Coolest Projects website](https://coolestprojects.org){:target="_blank"} for the latest information.
+All levels of skill and experience are encouraged, even if your young people have never made anything before in their lives!
+If you want some inspiration, take a look at the [showcase gallery for 2022](http://rpf.io/showcase22){:target="_blank"}, and go to the [Coolest Projects website](https://coolestprojects.org){:target="_blank"} for the latest information.

 ### Use the technology-specific guides